Emotional labor: Physicians

 According to Larson and Yao (2005), empathy should characterize physicians' interactions with their patients because, despite advancement in medical technology, the interpersonal relationship between physicians and patients remains essential to quality healthcare.
 Larson and Yao (2005) argue that physicians consider empathy a form of emotional labor.
 Specifically, according to Larson and Yao (2005), physicians engage in emotional labor through deep acting by feeling sincere empathy before, during, and after interactions with patients.
 On the other hand, Larson and Yao (2005) argue that physicians engage in surface acting when they fake empathic behaviors toward the patient.
 Although Larson and Yao (2005) argue that deep acting is preferred, physicians may rely on surface acting when sincere empathy for patients is impossible.
 Overall, Larson and Yao (2005) argue that physicians are more effective and enjoy more professional satisfaction when they engage in empathy through deep acting due to emotional labor.

+Psychologists and Therapists

+According to Clarke (2024), fields like therapy where "emotional labor is a core component of psychological practice."
+Practitioners control their own emotional responses, but also take on the emotions of their patients.
+Emotional labor shows up in their field through empathy, emotional stability, and observations, even while dealing with their own hardships and trauma.
+In many cases, therapists use deep acting when engaging with their clients rather than forcing their emotions, so their responses can feel more authentic and supportive.
+Although deep acting lessens the result of emotional dissonance, it doesn't eradicate it from happening.
+A study has found that having self compassion and psychological flexibility can act as protective tool against stress and reduce burnout.
+It allows them to process their thoughts and emotions while adapting to emotional demands effectively.
+Overall, Clarke explains that emotional labor is embedded into the psychological field there are ways to decrease the chances of stress and give clients the effective care they need.